Do we really forget?

 Many people think that the human mind is too complex to explain, and memory is no exception.
 Even though vast amounts of research have been carried out into how we remember (and forget!) things, nobody knows for sure the model on which human memory is based.

-There are, nonetheless, two main reasons for which psychologists think we 'forget'
+There are, nonetheless, two main reasons for which psychologists think we 'forget' information:

-you need to, but perhaps can at a later date.
-In this case, information is
+- You store information in your memory but are unable to remember it when you need to, but perhaps can at a later date.
+In this case, information is inaccessible

-traces of the memory disappear.
+- The human memory simply forgets information, permenantly, and the physical traces of the memory disappear.
 In which case, information is unavailable

 It's though that how we forget differs depending on whether a memory is stored in our long term or short term memory (see multi-store explanation).